Enabling Regulatory Multi-Agent Collaboration: Architecture, Challenges, and Solutions: Introduction

 \IEEEPARstart{A}{utonomous} agents are rapidly emerging as a transformative paradigm in both digital and physical environments.
 Unlike traditional networked devices that primarily collect and relay data, agents can independently sense, reason, and act upon their surroundings.
 Recent advances in large language models (LLMs) such as GPT-5 and DeepSeek amplify this trend by endowing agents with advanced reasoning, natural language interaction, and adaptive planning capabilities, enabling them to operate in increasingly complex and unstructured contexts~\cite{wang2024large}.
 This shift has expanded their role from passive executors of predefined commands to active decision-makers capable of adapting to dynamic conditions and interacting with other agents.
 As the populations of LLM-driven software agents and embodied robots grow, their large-scale collaboration is becoming critical for addressing complex, multi-faceted tasks across domains such as finance, healthcare, logistics, and smart manufacturing~\cite{liu2024heterogeneous}.

 However, such collaboration is inherently coupled with challenges of governance and accountability, as agent behaviors especially those empowered by LLMs are often unpredictable and difficult to regulate in real time~\cite{hu2023mo}.
 These concerns highlight the need for regulatory mechanisms that ensure both operational efficiency and systemic trust in multi-agent ecosystems.
 At the core of regulatory agent collaboration lie three unique characteristics: \begin{itemize} \item \textit{Autonomous decision-making:} Agents operate with minimal human intervention, yet their unpredictable actions can introduce systemic risks.
-This necessitates mechanisms that provide auditable decision trails to ensure accountability. \item \textit{Social collaboration:} Agents form temporary task teams and jointly pursue goals, but the lack of mutual trust creates vulnerabilities, as they may exaggerate capabilities or disseminate false information during cooperative decision-making.
+This necessitates mechanisms that provide auditable decision trails to ensure accountability. \item \textit{Social collaboration:} Agents form temporary task teams and jointly pursue goals, but limited mutual trust creates vulnerabilities, as they may exaggerate capabilities or disseminate false information during cooperation.
 Transparent and verifiable reputation credentials are therefore essential. \item \textit{Resource heterogeneity:} Agents range from virtual voice assistants to resource-constrained desktop robot pets, with diverse computational power, sensing modalities, and energy profiles.
-This diversity requires adaptive adversarial behavior detection that functions effectively in constrained environments. \end{itemize}
+This diversity requires adaptive adversarial behavior detection for constrained environments. \end{itemize}